-"Investment Advisory Agreement" means the Investment Advisory Agreement, dated as of June 4, 2012, between the Partnership, the Investment Advisor and the Investment Manager as amended or modified from time to time.
+"Investment Advisory Agreement" means the Investment Advisory Agreement, dated as of June 4, 2012, between the Partnership, the Investment Advisor and the Investment Manager, as amended or modified from time to time.

-"Investment Management Agreement" means the Investment Management Agreement dated as of the date hereof between the Partnership, as general partner on behalf of the Fund, and the Investment Manager.
+"Investment Management Agreement" means the Investment Management Agreement dated as of June 4, 2012 between the Fund, the Partnership and the Investment Manager, as amended or modified from time to time.